dotnet/docs/docs/architecture/cloud-native/introduction-alternate-opening.md

 - Architectural erosion sets in as the code base deteriorates with never-ending "special cases"
 - The consultants come in tell you to rewrite it

 Many organizations address the monolithic fear cycle by adopting a cloud-native approach.
-Figure 1-2 shows the same system built with cloud-native apporach.
+Figure 1-2 shows the same system built applying cloud-native techniques and practices.

 ![Temporary monolithic design](media/microservice-design-temporary.png)

 **Figure 1-2**.
 Microservice based architecture

-Note in the previous image how the application is decomposed across a set of small isolated microservices.
+Note how the application is decomposed across a set of small isolated microservices.
 Each service is self-contained and includes its own code, data and dependencies.
 Each is deployed in a software container and managed buy a container orchestrator.
 Most importantly, the application takes full advanatage of the scalility and resiliencey features found in modern cloud platforms.

 ### Cloud-native computing